orchidsoftware/orchid.software/docs/en/docs/quickstart-new.md

 ### Deleting The Task

-Finally, let's add method to our screen to actually delete the given task.
+To delete a task, we will need to add a method to the screen class that handles the deletion of the task.
+This method can be called when the delete button is clicked, and can be used to delete the task from the database:

 ```php
 /**